KrzysztofSzerenos/DMML2022_-Hublot/README.md

 <p style="font-weight: 400;">
 I'm Daniel, a tech enthusiast student in Information Systems Master at HEC Lausanne.
 When I'm not trying to improve the accuracy of my models, I love to go on motorbike trips in the Swiss Alps.
 Also, I love spending my Sunday mornings making meat pastries.

  **2. Krzysztof Szerenos**

  <img width="206" alt="image" src="https://user-images.githubusercontent.com/114418720/208765541-c97a6c22-dc7c-4317-8216-733c08e2e209.png">

 <p style="font-weight: 400;">
-My name is Christopher.
+My name is Krzysztof.
 I am 23 years old.
 I am from Poland.
 I am a first semester student of Master's degree in Information Systems and Digital Innovation at HEC Lausanne.
 In my free time, I am interested in Geopolitics and Classical music (in particular Frederic's Chopin compositions).
 Moreover, I am passionate about Crossfit.

 **Email address: krzysztof.szerenos@unil.ch**